 I do not miss the effort it takes to get ready at night.
 I'm from California.
 I've literally worn my pajamas into a bar before.
 I wear flip flops and sun dresses.
 On the occasion I do get all dolled up it's on a Saturday night and that's it.
 It took two weeks after I left the country to get back to normal and not feel like I needed to have full make up, big curly hair, and six inch heels on a Tuesday night just to keep up with the girls.

+I will miss rashers, dairy milk bars, and breakfast rolls.
+I will not miss black pudding.
+That shit is gross.
 I WILL miss my housemates and all the friends I've made there.
 You were all lovely and I felt more comfortable in your country than my own home town.

 Love, Paige